-If the number of students who wish to attend JMCS or any specific JMCS school site exceeds the school's or individual school site's capacity as determined by the Board of Directors, then the admission of new students shall be determined by a public random drawing for each grade level or each grade level for a specific school site.
+If the number of students who wish to attend JMCS exceeds the school's capacity as determined by the Board of Directors, then the admission of new students shall be determined by a public random drawing for each grade level.
 [Education Code Section 47605(d)(2)(B)](Students with preferences will be exempted from the lottery unless the number of students with preferences exceeds the capacity, in which case the lottery will be held within the preference).
 JMCS shall maintain an admission priority list on the order in which applicants to each grade level in each admission preference category were selected in the admission lottery.
 The order of admission of students at any time during a school year shall be based solely on the order of applicants on the admission priority list.
 Admission shall be based solely on a first-come-first-served basis if JMCS determines that space still exists at any grade level after the admission priority list has been exhausted.